Undergraduate Major Advising

 - Email one or two professors to request an appointment to discuss potential advising.

-- Feel free to reach out to the undergraduate program administrator, Brenna Curtis, for suggestions and advice.
+- Feel free to reach out to Alex Davidovich, the Undergraduate Student Services Officer, and to the peer advisors for suggestions and advice.

 Who can be an advisor?